âShow Table of Contents

 When a workflow or Analytic App is run, a new folder is created: C:\ProgramData\Alteryx\Engine\Engine_7336_31d79603f1024c3f9706faf2d5fc8ef8_.
 All temp files for that particular workflow are saved in this folder.
 At the end of the run the files and directory are deleted.

 To write files to a temporary location, use the following shortcut to create a file path: %temp%filename.ext.

-Specifying %temp% works on any machine and writes the file to the user's specified temporary directory in the sub-folder tied to the process ID.
+Specifying %temp% will work on any machine and write the file to the user's specified temporary directory in the sub-folder tied to the process ID.

 The workflow constant Engine.TempFilePath is available in every workflow and will reference the full path to the user's temporary directory, including the Process ID (unknown to the user at runtime).
 Workflow constants are available in tools that use the expression box and can be used and parsed (if necessary) to construct one's own file path to ensure files can be written and read from a predictable, universal location.
 See Constants, Expression Editor.

 Alteryx reads records in their entirety.
 Some tools need to read the contents in more than one pass, such as any tool that sorts the records prior to executing the tool process.
 Temp files are created so that the second pass can happen faster.
 Some tools that generate temp files include: Block Until Done Tool, Find Nearest Tool, Join Tool, Join Multiple Tool, Make Group Tool, Poly-Build Tool, Sample Tool, Sort Tool, Spatial Match Tool, Summarize Tool,Tile Tool, Unique Tool.

 Â©2017 Alteryx, Inc., all rights reserved.
 AllocateÂ®, AlteryxÂ®, GuzzlerÂ®, and SolocastÂ® are registered trademarks of Alteryx, Inc.